wangonya/wangonya.com/content/blog/pytest-asserting-exceptions.md

     pass
 ```

-This is probably something you want to do if you\'re implementing a
+This is probably something you want to do if you're implementing a
 system with email authentication.
 The example is oversimplified, but it
 serves the purpose of this post well.

 To test for raised exceptions, pytest offers a handy method:
 `pytest.raises`.
-Let\'s see how to use it in our example:
+Let's see how to use it in our example:

 ```python
 import re